pivotal-cf/docs-pks/_preparing-for-bbr.hbs.md

     ```

 ### <a id='root-ca-cert'></a> Download the Root CA Certificate
-To download the root CA certificate for your Tanzu Kubernetes Grid Integrated Edition deployment,
+To download the root CA certificate for your {{  vars.product }} deployment,
 perform the following steps:

 1. Open the {{ vars.platform_name }} Installation Dashboard.